-This module covers the principles of operation, parts and maintenance of reciprocating engines.
+This course covers the principles of operation, parts and maintenance of reciprocating engines.

 Hours: 40 (Lecture Hours: 40)